 Diaspora Studies Graduate Seminar Programme

-The Diaspora Studies graduate seminar programme for next semester is currently being compiled.
+The Diaspora Studies graduate seminar programme for this semeser has now been set.
 This seminar series, held at the University of Edinburgh, is an informal setting in which ECRs and doctoral candidates can share their current work and get some feedback or just discuss the ideas presented.
-Though previously the primary focus has been on the Scottish diaspora, we hope to welcome papers on any diaspora-related subject.

-The seminars usually take place every other Tuesday lunchtime in the William Robertson Wing of the Old Medical School (HCA), and will run from 20th January 2015.
+The seminars usually take place every other Tuesday lunchtime in Room G16, William Robertson Wing of the Old Medical School (HCA), and will run from 20th January 2015.

-If you would like to speak at the diaspora seminar, on any topic diaspora-related, please get in touch with Sophie Cooper at S.E.Cooper@ed.ac.uk or Iain Watson at firstname.lastname@example.org by 1st December.
+For further information on any topic, please get in touch with Sophie Cooper at S.E.Cooper@ed.ac.uk or Iain Watson at email@example.com

-For more information on previous seminar programmes, please see the website
+For more information on the seminar programme, please see the website

 Sophie Cooper (McFarlane scholar) M.Phil, Trinity College, Dublin: 'Nationalism in the Irish Diaspora: Melbourne and Chicago, 1850-1890'